alkuzad/python-global-constraints/README.md

 If conflict resolution cannot be solved, pip will show this error:

-This way installation of overshadowing packages will be restricted by constraint and will show the message:

 ```bash
 ERROR: Cannot install niquests because these package versions have conflicting dependencies.